microsoft/vscode-docs/docs/remote/containers.md

 ## Attaching to running containers

-While using VS Code to spin up a new container can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running Docker container - regardless of how it was started (Docker, Docker Compose, Kubernetes with Docker as the container engine, etc.).
+While using VS Code to spin up a new container can be useful in many situations, it may not match your workflow and you may prefer to "attach" VS Code to an already running Docker container - regardless of how it was started.
 Once attached, you can install extensions, edit, and debug like you can when you open a folder in a container using `devcontainer.json`.

 > **Note:** When using Alpine Linux containers, some extensions may not work due to `glibc` dependencies in native code inside the extension.

+### Attaching to a Docker container

-You can either select the **Remote-Containers: Attach to Running Container...** command from the Command Palette (`kbstyle(F1)`) or use the **Remote Explorer** in the Activity Bar and select the **Connect to Container** inline action on the container you want to connect to.
+To attach to a Docker container, either select the **Remote-Containers: Attach to Running Container...** command from the Command Palette (`kbstyle(F1)`) or use the **Remote Explorer** in the Activity Bar and select the **Connect to Container** inline action on the container you want to connect to.

 ![Containers Explorer screenshot](images/containers/containers-attach.png)

 ### Attached container configuration files

-VS Code supports image-level configuration files to speed up setup when you repeatedly connect to a given container.
+VS Code supports image-level configuration files to speed up setup when you repeatedly connect to a given Docker container.
 Once attached, anytime you open a folder, [install an extension](#managing-extensions), or [forward a port](#forwarding-or-publishing-a-port), a local image-specific configuration file will automatically be updated to remember your settings so that when you attach again, everything is back to the right place.

 To see or edit the configuration, select **Remote-Containers: Open Attached Container Configuration File...** command from the Command Palette (`kbstyle(F1)`).
 The opened file supports a subset of `devcontainer.json` properties: